Drowning In Parenting Advice? Here's Some Advice For That

 (It's unclear why that demographic breastfeeds more, Oster says, but the timing for the trend is connected to the public health push away from formula that began in the 1970s.)

-Now, let's say you want to find out the impact of breastfeeding — and not these demographic differences — on things like IQ and obesity.
+Now, let's say you want to find out the impact of breastfeeding — and not of these demographic differences — on things like IQ and obesity.

-"When we narrow in on some studies that are better — like, for example, studies that compare siblings, where one sibling is breastfed and one sibling is not — those studies do not show the same kinds of impacts on longterm things like obesity or IQ," Oster says.
+"When we narrow in on some studies that are better — like, for example, studies that compare siblings, where one sibling is breastfed and one sibling is not — those studies do not show the same kinds of impacts on long-term things like obesity or IQ," Oster says.

-For the record, she found there are some health benefits to breastfeeding, but they're more limited than the hype.
+For the record, she found that there are some health benefits to breastfeeding, but they're more limited than the hype.
 If it works for you and your family, Oster concludes, great; if not, formula is a good option.

-So, even if you've made a decision about how to introduce solids and whether to breastfeed or bottle feed, there are so many other ones to make!
-What about baby nap schedules, how to potty train, or the financial impact of choosing a nanny vs. daycare vs. staying home?
+So, even if you've made a decision about how to introduce solids and whether to breastfeed or bottle-feed, there are so many other ones to make!
+What about baby nap schedules, how to potty train or the financial impact of choosing a nanny versus day care versus staying at home?

 As an economist, Oster advocates for taking some of the angst out of it.